project-zot/project-zot.github.io/docs/articles/clustering.md

 For easy scaling, the following conditions must be met:

 - All zot servers in the cluster use remote storage at a single shared S3 backend.
-There is no local cacheing in the zot servers.
+There is no local caching in the zot servers.
 - Each repo is served by one zot server, and that server is solely responsible for serving all images of that repo.
 - A repo in storage can be written to only by the zot server associated with that repo.
 - The URI format sent to the load balancer must be /v2/<repo\>/<manifest\>:<tag\>